pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_objects.md

 # App Context API for Ruby SDK

-App Context stores metadata for users (UUIDs), channels, and their relationships (memberships).
-Clients can list, fetch, set, and remove metadata, and receive real-time events when data is set, updated, or removed.
-Setting identical data does not trigger an event.
+App Context provides serverless storage for user (UUID) and channel metadata and their membership associations.
+PubNub emits events when object data is set, updated, or removed.
+Re-setting identical data doesn't trigger events.

-Common options:
-- Sorting: sort (Array) by id, name, updated with asc/desc.
-- Filtering: filter (String) expression; see filtering docs.
-- Pagination: start and end cursors (mutually exclusive) and limit (Integer, default and max 100).
-- Async execution: http_sync (Boolean, default false).
-Async returns a future; call value to get Envelope.
-If true, returns array of envelopes. callback (Lambda) invoked per envelope.

 ## User

-Manage UUID metadata.
+Manage UUID metadata: list, fetch, set, and remove.
+Include only needed fields to reduce payload.

 ### Get metadata for all users

-Get a paginated list of UUID metadata.
+Paginated list of UUID metadata.
+Supports filters and sorting.

 #### Method(s)